-Means, not everyone who has a remote or location-independent job is automatically a digital nomad.
+This means, not everyone who has a remote or location-independent job is automatically a digital nomad.
 They need the nomad part, too.
-On the other hand, long-term traveller, who do local jobs around the world, are no digital nomads either.
-They are surely nomads, but are obviously missing the digital part.
+On the other hand, long-term travelers, who do local jobs around the world, are no digital nomads either.
+They are surely nomads but are obviously missing the digital part.

 Myth debunked: Digital nomads usually don’t work from the beach.
-The sun, heat and sand make working with a laptop very hard.
-The Instagram pictures are only to show-off.
+The sun, heat, and sand make working with a laptop very hard.
+So don’t be fooled by the beautiful Instagram pics.

-I’ve already wrote in detail about all the great benefits a digital nomad lifestyle brings with it.
+I’ve already written in detail about the great benefits the digital nomad lifestyle brings with it.
 And there are many!
-So at this stage I will only outline the three most important ones:
+So at this stage, I will only outline the three most important ones:

 Work Wherever and Whenever You Want

-Since you are location-independent you can live at any place in the world.
-Always wanted to see Columbia?
+Since you are location-independent you can live in any place in the world.
+Always wanted to see Colombia?
 Simply move there for a couple of weeks or months and explore the country while making money online.
 Want to escape the cold Scandinavian winter?
 Go to Southeast Asia for a while.

-Most digital nomads are freelancer or entrepreneurs and can make their own schedule.
+Many digital nomads are freelancers or entrepreneurs and can make their own schedules.
 Not a morning person?
 Start your day later.
-Rather want to do an island daytrip on a lazy Monday instead of working?
+Rather want to do an island day trip on a lazy Monday instead of working?
 Go for it and do your work later that week or on the weekend.